 For a few years I had a vision to open QPDB for public, but not as a particle database, but more like a farm of databases.
 My inspiration was the concept of Wikia.com, where everyone can start his own wiki.
 I decided to do a similar thing, only with semantic/structured databases instead of wikis.

 Crucial part is unfortunately my biggest weakness – to make it easy for the user.
-I began with stripping the user interface and ultimately reduced offered functionality to the thinnest core.
+I began with stripping the user service and ultimately reduced offered functionality to the thinnest core.
 My target was to make it “just enough”.
 To keep the power in the backend and offer a bunch of presets, so to speak.

 Application layers are: Databases > Classifications > Records (entities) > Attributes and relations.